justquick/django-activity-stream/docs/source/actions.rst

     post_save.connect(my_handler, sender=MyModel)

+There are several ways to generate actions in your code.
+You can do it through custom forms or by overriding predefined model methods, such as Model.save().
+More on this last option can be found here: <https://docs.djangoproject.com/en/dev/topics/db/models/#overriding-predefined-model-methods>.

-To generate an action anywhere in your code, simply import the action signal and send it with your actor, verb, target, and any other important arguments.
+The logic is to simply import the action signal and send it with your actor, verb, target, and any other important arguments.

 .. code-block:: python